 '''

 dataproduct guery = cls.observations.contains(observation)

 isValid = 1 means there should be an associated URI

 dataproduct guery &= cls.isValid == 1

 for dataproduct in dataproduct query :

 This DataProduct should have an associated URL

 fileobject = ((FileObject.data object == dataproduct) &

 (FileObject.isValid > 0)).max('creation date')

 if fileobject :

 print("URI found %s" % fileobject.URI)

 uris.add(fileobject.URI)

 else :

 print("No URI found for %s with dataProductIdentifier %d" %

 (dataproduct. class . name , dataproduct.dataProductIdentifier))

 print("Total URI's found %d" % len(uris))

 if do stage :

 stager = LtaStager()

-stager.stage_uris(uris)
+stager.stage uris(uris)

 '''

-The following will find subbands 301 and 302 for all targets within two different projects.
+The following script will find subbands 301 and 302 for all targets within two different projects.

 Pay attention to the difference between the keys subband and stationSubband; the former is a sequential number assigned to each subband in an observation, while the latter is linked to the frequency at which the observation was performed.
 Example: an observation was set up covering the range 30-77.3 MHz with two simultaneous beams using 244 subbands each.
 In this case, subband will range from 0 to 487, while stationSubband from 153 to 396.
 The stationSubband information is stored in the observation, but not in the pipeline products (which instead contain the frequency).
 If you want to search on stationSubband, you must perform your search on observations first, then fetch the pipelines linked to those observations.
 If you use frequency, you can search directly on pipelines.

-As a general advise, before performing a search on a keyword, you need to understand thoroughly what that keyword means and where it is stored, otherwise you may not find the data you are looking for.
+As a general advise, before performing a search, you need to understand thoroughly the meaning of the keywords that you are using and where their values are stored, otherwise you may not find the data you are looking for.

 '''

-do stage = False
+do_stage = False

-project1 = 'LCX YYY'
+project1 = 'LCX_YYY'

-project2 = 'LCZ VVV'
+project2 = 'LCZ_VVV'

 subband1 = 301

 subband2 = 302

 cls = CorrelatedDataProduct

 All URIS to stage

-uris = \{
+uris = {

 project1: set(),

 project2: set(),

 }

 for project in (project1, project2) :

 print("Using project %s" % project)

-if not context.set project(project) :
+if not context.set_project(project) :

+'''

+'''

 raise Exception("You are not member of project %s" % project)

 query observations = Observation.select all().project only()

 for observation in query observations :

-'''

-'''

 print("Querying ObservationID %s" % observation.observationId)

 dataproduct query = cls.observations.contains(observation)

 isValid = 1 means there should be an associated URI

 dataproduct query &= cls.isValid == 1

-dataproduct query &= ((cls.subband == subband1) | (cls.subband ==
+dataproduct_query &= ((cls.subband == subband1) | (cls.subband ==

 subband2))

 Or for stationSubband do :

-#dataproduct_query &= ((cls.stationSubband == subband1) |
+#dataproduct query &= ((cls.stationSubband == subband1) |

 (cls.stationSubband == subband2))

 for dataproduct in dataproduct query :

 This DataProduct should have an associated URL

 fileobject = ((FileObject.data object == dataproduct) &

 (FileObject.isValid > 0)).max('creation date')

 if fileobject :

 print("URI found %s" % fileobject.URI)

 uris[project].add(fileobject.URI)

 else :

 print("No URI found for %s with dataProductIdentifier %d" %

 (dataproduct.class.name, dataproduct.dataProductIdentifier))

 for project in (project1, project2) :

 print("Total URI's found for project %s: %d" % (project,

 len(uris[project])))

 stager = LtaStager()

 for project in (project1, project2) :

 if do stage :

 stager.stage uris(uris[project])

 '''